-NOTE H - MEDICAL OFFICE LEASE
+NOTE G - MEDICAL OFFICE LEASE

 The Clinic has a lease agreement with On Site, LLC/Michael Jones for space to provide clinical services.
 The term of the lease commenced August 1, 2019 and ends July 31, 2024.
-The terms of the lease allows for a renewal or extension of term.
-Rent payments are \$4,814 per month.
-Under this agreement rent expense for the years ended March 31, 2022 and 2021 was \$57,772 and \$43,326.
-The future minimum required lease payments for the next five years are as follows:
+The terms of the lease allows for a renewal or extension of term, however, the Clinic does not intend to renew or extend the term.
+Rent payments are \$4,814 per month, which are due monthly.